russHyde/dupree/cran-comments.md

+## Resubmission
+This is the second resubmission of {dupree}.
+In this version I have:
+* Ensured the `\value` tag for function `dupree()` is present in `dupree.Rd` (apologies, I had used an incorrect roxygen2 tag in the previous resubmission).

+* Fixed some typos in the documentation.

+In the previous resubmission, I:

+* Added some examples to the documentation for `dupree::dupree` these use a file that is stored in `inst/extdata` and accessed using `system.file()`

 ## Test environments
 * local Ubuntu (in conda envs), R 3.5.1 and R 3.6.1
 * Ubuntu 16.04 (on travis-ci.org), R 3.2.5, 3.3.3, 3.4.4, 3.5.3, 3.6.1 and devel